 How effective are vaccines against COVID-19?

-The Pfizer-BioNTech and Moderna vaccines were shown in clinical trials to have an overall efficacy of 95% and 94.1% against mild to severe COVID-19, respectively.
+The Pfizer-BioNTech and Moderna vaccines were shown in clinical trials to have an overall efficacy of 95% and 94.1%, respectively, against mild to severe COVID-19 caused by the original SARS-CoV-2 strain.
 The Johnson & Johnson vaccine was shown to have an overall efficacy of 66% efficacy against moderate to severe COVID-19.
 People are considered fully vaccinated two weeks after receiving their second shot of the Pfizer-BioNTech and Moderna vaccines and two weeks after receiving the Johnson & Johnson vaccination.

 While each of these vaccines protects against COVID-19, some people who have been fully vaccinated will still get COVID-19.
 This is because none of the vaccines is 100% effective against infection or illness.
 The CDC tracks “breakthrough” cases that result in hospitalization and death to learn about the virus variants and types of vaccines involved, as well as the general health of affected individuals

 What are virus variants?